Bullied at Work: The Ultimate Guide To Handle It

 Additionally, there are several organizations doing great work around this issue.
 One such is Empower Work.
 Their stated mission is “to create healthy, equitable workplaces where employees are valued, supported, and empowered.”
 One amazing service they offer is consultations (via confidential text messaging) with a trained peer counselor.
 If you’re looking for some advice to handle being bullied at work, this might be a good place to turn for advice on the first steps.

 Another organization we appreciate is Culture Cure.
 Positioning themselves as the “leading toxic workplace resolution service and community,” they are well-positioned to help those who feel lost, undermined, and trapped in a toxic workplace environment.
-Stop by their site, check out their resources, and perhaps even avail yourself of their services.
 They offer both consultations and online courses to help you restore your self-confidence, strengthen your sense of wellbeing, and (if necessary) plan a toxic-free exit strategy from your current place of employment.

 Finally, we want to point you toward the STOPit App.
 Designed to help end workplace harassment, this app streamlines the process of reporting bad behavior at work so that it can be addressed proactively by the company.